 Suna – İnan Kıraç Müzesi (B)

 St. George Greek Orthodox Church – this former church now houses Suna – İnan Kıraç Müzesi, which displays the church and a 19th-century Turkish house.
-In the old city, at least five known Greek churches existed, with a few others suspected.
+At least five known Greek churches existed in the old city, with a few others suspected.
 This one, most likely the newest built of the known churches, was named after George, a martyred Greek soldier.
 At his death, he refused to recant his faith during the Diocletian persecution of Christians (he died in 303 AD).
 Greek-speaking churches honor him in Turkiye since he came from the Cappadocian area.
 Interestingly, the Greek writing above the door displays Turkish sentences that say this church was built in 1863, along with a comment that the site housed a church long before this.

 Departing left from the Museum, we return to the street we came on previously.